 12/14 Delving into DK600 land again.
 I've got three mainboards I'm going at it with.
 After resolving multiple issues as usual I had one all working perfect and it was ready for sale.
 Got a down payment and got home to prep it and it's dead.
 Just white noise coming out.
 Well I see the DAC signal looks fine and it's reading the from panel knobs in the stream I can see.
 Holding them just fine.
 But the S+H cells are NOT getting refreshed!
 Odd because all of the address lines seem to move fine and the inhibit lines are getting their 20usec few tenth volt pulses that should enable the chips to open the gates and pile charge ont he capacitors.

 After comparing some signals I see that the VWR signal is not correct.
 We can see knobs moving which means the DAC and ADC (ie. the cpu and comparator) are working.
-However I see that the DK600 works this way.
-It gets the voltage from the front panel and stores in memory when it determines the values.
-I'm not sure the order from startup yet but it appears to maybe first store the calculated key CV's and velocity CV's and then store the 16 knob voltages in the order top to bottom that they are shown on the schematic diagram.
+However I see that the DK600 works this way: It gets the voltage from the knobs and stores in memory when it determines the values.
+AFTER ALL of them are accumulated THEN it makes another pass and retrieves each the 16 knob voltages in the order top to bottom that they are shown on the schematic diagram, storing them to the S+H capacitors as it goes through them.
+Thus is solved a great mystery. :-) Now we know that when you get DAC output and knobs are having an effect on the signal but no values are getting updated, it's most likely going to be because the memory chip is not getting read for some reason.
+Chip enable?
+Bad chip? etc.

 Interestingly I had tapped on it and it all just started working for a few seconds..then failed again and I haven't seen it work since.
 It eventually turned out to be T3 the transistor that switches the Enable SRAM line active when the power good signal is achieved at power up.
 But in the process I prepped up another board someone wanted to have repaired, thinking I could check some things on it and find a difference.
 However, sadly it wound up with exactly the same problem it appears after getting it where it would behave stably on the panel switches at least.
 I finally resolved that this one had a bad trace which caused the SRAM chip not to enable.